vegetable garden

 Unless you live close to the equator, September to October is usually a time of transition into your fall growing season, though which growing season you'll be in for the fall depends on your area and overall climate.
 If you're not sure of your fall growing season in your particular area, I'll walk you through how to determine your season in a bit.

-The most important thing to remember is that not only can you garden in the fall, but you can actually continue to grow some things well into your colder months of the year, especially if you have proper frost protection or live in a milder climate.
+The most important thing to remember is that not only can you garden in the fall, but you can actually continue to grow some things well into the colder months of the year, especially if you have proper frost protection or live in a milder climate.
 Skipping a fall garden and waiting until the spring would mean you'd miss out on not one, but two full seasons of plants that you could have been enjoying fresh from your kitchen garden.

 No matter which growing season you'll experience for the fall, there are so many different plants you can plant, grow, harvest, and eat between now and winter.